 - Plain cashew cream ( basic recipe): This is just soaked cashews, water, and a pinch of salt.
 This works as a replacement for heavy cream or mayonnaise and has a mild flavor!
 You could also dip crackers or veggies in this dip or spread it on sandwiches.
 Add it to mashed potatoes or celery root, as we did in this Chana Masala with Celeriac Puree.

-- Sweet Cashew Cream: Soaked cashews, maple syrup, lemon, and vanilla.
+- Sweet Cashew Cream: Add maple syrup, lemon, and vanilla to the soaked cashews.
 Use it as pastry cream or just eat it on toast.

 - Vegan Vanilla Frosting: check out this creative and healthier frosting that we used for our Caramel Apple Vegan Cupcakes.